 Tango Is a Fellowship

 Those who view tango solely as a skill may believe that once they have mastered the technique, they have mastered the dance.
 Unfortunately, such individuals often disrespect tango culture, ignore milonga codes, dismiss other people's feelings, treat others as competitors, and focus solely on individual performance.
-This attitude is especially evident in the US, where rampant liberalism and individualism clash with tango.
+This attitude is especially prevalent in the US, where rampant liberalism and individualism clash with tango.

 July 3, 2014

-The Psychology of Tango
+The Psychology in Tango

 One